apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Moon-forming impactor as a source of Earth’s basal mantle anomalies**
+**Yemen's Houthi rebels claim attacks on Israel, drawing their main sponsor Iran closer to Hamas war**

-You can read more about it [here](https://www.nature.com/articles/s41586-023-06589-1).
+You can read more about it [here](https://abcnews.go.com/International/wireStory/yemens-houthi-rebels-claim-attacks-israel-drawing-main-104514030).

 ## Requirements
 - Python 3.8